aledinola/Howard_Faster/README.md

 There is no choice variable (e.g. no endogenous labor supply)

 The purpose of the codes is to show that with a simple reordering of loops in the Howard improvement, the VFI becomes significantly faster, especially when the number of points for the **z** grid is large.
+- fun_vfi: implements the standard method
-The codes are largely based on Robert Kirkby's VFI toolkit, see https://www.vfitoolkit.com/
+- fun_vfi2: implements the new method with modified Howard The standard method follows closely Robert Kirkby's VFI toolkit, see https://www.vfitoolkit.com/